 Current Status of the Bill

-The Equalities and Human Rights Committee is the lead Committee for Stage 1 scrutiny.
+The Equalities and Human Rights Committee was designated the lead Committee for the Bill.

 The Committee took evidence on the Bill on: